YU-Zhejian/LinuxMiniPrograms/Readme.md

 		at the discretion of Linus.

 	  might avoid issues.
-But we can also just decide to synchronize and contact all copyright holders on record if/when the occasion arises.
+But we can also just decide to synchronize and contact all copyright holders on LibdoRecord if/when the occasion arises.

 				Linus Torvalds
 	```